 If you want to lose stubborn fat, you may wonder where to begin.
 Weight loss requires both a proper diet and exercise.
 However, it’s not well known that we can consume collagen for weight loss.
 Even though it sounds nearly impossible, it’s true.

 Collagen is one of the largest molecules in our bodies.
 A large amount of this substance lies in the skin, muscles, and tendons.
 Basically, collagen holds our entire body together.
 Additionally, it provides structure and strength to our bodies.

-Let’s learn how exactly we can use collagen to lose weight, but before that, one must know how collagen is linked to weight loss.
+Let’s get into how exactly we can use collagen to lose weight, but first, let’s understand how collagen is linked to weight loss.

-Another study involved 24 healthy adults who were tested for the satiety of different supplements.
-They were given two breakfast meals, one that included gelatin, and the other one did not.
-The study found that the breakfast that included gelatin is far more satiating the breakfast that didn’t.
-Additionally, people who consumed gelatin for their breakfast consumed fewer calories during lunch.
+A separate study involved 24 healthy adults who were tested to determine how satiating certain supplements were.
+They were offered two breakfasts, one with gelatin and the other without.
+Interestingly, the study found that the breakfast that contained gelatin was more filling than the breakfast that did not.
+Moreover, eating gelatin for breakfast reduced the consumption of calories during lunch.
 This study enabled the researchers to conclude that gelatin promotes satiety, and it also reduces calorie intake, which aids in weight loss2.

 Helps in retaining muscle mass

 Our body loses muscle mass with age, and fat often replaces it.
 Collagen has been shown to help retain muscle mass in a 2015 study in the British Journal of Nutrition3.
 Because your body burns calories more quickly when it has a high muscle mass, you lose weight faster.

 Protein found in collagen helps